laminas-api-tools/documentation/modules/api-tools-oauth2.md

 ## Mongo Configuration

-The Mongo OAuth2 adapter wraps the bshaffer adapter by adding the same password encryption as the rest of apigility.
+The Mongo OAuth2 adapter wraps the bshaffer adapter by adding the same password encryption as the rest of api-tools.
 The collections needed are the same as above in the PDO adapter.
 To create an OAuth2 client, insert a document like the following into the oauth_clients collection: